 Therefore, by adopting the courage of the creative process, companies can open new doors and possibilities.
 The stakeholders need to create an environment within the organization that allows people to be braver and move forward without a full understanding of the problem.

-Lastly, the essential part of the design mindset is putting the user to the center of the design.
+Lastly, the essential part of the design mindset is putting the user at the center of the design.
 From user research to testing and final iteration— everything is about user experience.
 Only a final customer can show you what they need and how to make them like the company’s product.
 This level of empathy can also be a way to open new possibilities.

 By analyzing the users’ pain points and their everyday issues, companies can create a product that will not only be helpful for people but also highly demanded by them.
 Designers can teach stakeholders and the employees how to listen to customers and find valuable insights into their needs.

 Design is indispensable for companies as it not only creates a visual representation of their brand and values but also is so much more than that.
-Beating competition, introducing innovation, ability to experiment — the potential of design as a business strategy is endless.
+Beating competition, introducing innovation, ability to experiment — the potential of design as a business design strategy is endless.
 Everything depends on the company and how it can unleash it.

 We’ve received your message and will contact you shortly.